 Remove the pieces of food and loose dirt with a plastic scraper and wet paper towel.
-Make sure the surface is cool before using a plastic scraper, because the plastic would melt at high temperature.
+Make sure the surface is cool before using a plastic scraper because the plastic would melt at high temperatures.

 Use a soft cloth to apply a non-scratch cleaner to soak the spills and hardened residue.
 Use a scrubbing pad suitable for glass cooktops and scrub the area clean.
 Repeat until the residue is gone.